Ryne Sandberg (2005)

 Birthplace: Spokane, Washington

-Ryne Sandberg was a top football player in high school but he chose baseball over football college offers when he was drafted by the Philadelphia Phillies in 1978.
+Ryne Sandberg was a top football player in high school but he had chosen baseball over football college offers when he was drafted by the Philadelphia Phillies in 1978.

 Philadelphia Phillies